Biosimilars: What You Should Know

 - Switching: Switching refers to changing between a reference product and a biosimilar, or between biosimilars, with no loss of effectiveness and no meaningful differences in treatment or safety.

 - Interchangeability: Interchangeability is designated by the FDA and means the biosimilar is considered interchangeable with the reference product.
 Medications provided this designation allow for pharmacists to substitute the biosimilar for the reference product when ordered without requiring any action from the clinician.
-At this time, none of the FDA approved biosimilars for IBD have been approved by the FDA for interchangeability.
+At this time, only one FDA approved biosimilar is approved for interchangeability, but it is not yet available in the U.S market.

 Frequently asked questions